The Legend of Zelda: Majora's Mask 3D: Release

 During the Nintendo Direct presentation held in November 2014, The Legend of Zelda: Majora's Mask 3D was announced for the Nintendo 3DS.
-The game was ultimately released worldwide in February 2015.
+The game was ultimately released worldwide in February 2015 alongside the New Nintendo 3DS XL.

 A special edition featuring a pin badge, double-sided poster, and steelbook was released in Europe and Australia.
+The pin badge was also released on North America.
 Another special edition was available in North America, which includes the game and a Skull Kid figurine.
 This figurine was also bundled with UK pre-orders for the game and a New 3DS/New 3DS XL from Nintendo's online store.

 Reception

 Majora's Mask 3D received "generally positive reviews", according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 96% of critics.
 Game Informer complimented the changes, but they were still frustrated by the repetition caused by the time management restrictions.
 Polygon praised many changes and improvements, particularly the game's journal, visuals, and bosses, noting that the remake refines the original game's structure in many ways without compromising the premise.

 Sales

 By the end of February 2015, its release month, 515,000 physical and digital copies were sold in the United States.
 By the end of March, 730,000 copies had been sold.
 After five weeks of availability in Japan, over 390,000 copies had been sold.
-As of December 31, 2020, the game has sold 3.36 million copies worldwide.
+As of December 2022, the game has sold 3.44 million copies worldwide.